 Employees may accumulate unused sick leave from year to year.
-Accumulated sick leave may be used only for a period of sickness exceeding 8 consecutive days, but will be paid in accordance with the above, retroactive to the end of the waiting period for such sickness.
-Accumulated sick leave may be used only for a period of sickness exceeding eight (8) consecutive days, but will be paid in accordance with the above, retroactive to the end of the waiting period for such sickness.
-Where allowed by law, employees requesting to use their accumulated sick leave must submit medical evidence of their illness from a licensed medical doctor or other satisfactory evidence on forms provided by the Company.
+Accumulated sick leave may be used only for a period of sickness exceeding 10 consecutive days, but will be paid in accordance with the above, retroactive to the end of the waiting period for such sickness.

+In order to receive sick leave benefits, employees must submit medical evidence of their illness from a licensed medical doctor or other satisfactory evidence on forms provided by the Company.
 The waiting period will begin on the date the doctor's note states he/she was unable to work.
-When the period of sickness exceeds eight (8) days, the employee may notify OEAD or the maintenance manager and request their accumulated days be used prior to using the sick days awarded that anniversary year.

 The expense of this medical evidence will not be borne by the Company.
 At its option, the Company may require a special examination of an employee by a designated doctor paid for by the Company.
+Employees will notify their supervisor of absences on account of sickness as soon as possible.
 An application for sick leave benefits will be made within five days after return to work.

-Wherever state/municipal/federal ordinances or laws allow an exception or waiver relating to their paid leave acts (sick or otherwise), for represented employees, the parties agreed to waive the provisions and requirements.
-This includes, but is not limited to Seattle, WA; San Francisco, CA; and Chicago, IL.
+Sick Leave days do not transfer to BoltBus but do remain in the bank.
+Should the operator return to Greyhound, the bank will again be available to the operator.

 ARTICLE B-11.
-VACATIONS- Vacations are earned and granted in the following manner:
+VACATIONS - Vacations are earned and granted in the following manner: